Android 15 in comparison to Android 14

 Bluetooth Quick Toggle Improvement

-Small but thoughtful, especially for people who always forget to turn it back on.
+Small but thoughtful, etc., people who always forget to turn it back on.

 Bluetooth setting